aleph-naught2tog/ts_without_dependencies/README.md

 If you have another server-side language that you prefer, you can use the same ideas and concepts.

 This is _not_ a robust server.
 It won't do anything fancy: no live-reloading; no fancy or complex requests; if a file isn't found, it'll serve a boring plain-text error and a status code of 500; etc., etc.

+* _No_ live-reloading (that's in another repo, which I will link once up).
+This means you have to refresh the webpage to see any changes you've made.
+* Unless you are running the Typescript compiler on `watch`, you need to recompile your Typescript files if you change them.
+* Once your server is running, you shouldn't need to start or stop it, unless something goes wrong _or_ you change part of the server code (`server/index.js`) itself.

 ### Why are there two server files?